-Relationship between columns: A=C+F; C=D+E; G=E/C, H=economically active of working age/total population of working age, I=in employment of working age/total population of working age, A and B are underlying population estimates and are therefore not seasonally adjusted.The estimates above have been revised to incorporate latest population figures - see note on revisions policy in Section 9.
+Relationship between columns: A=C+F; C=D+E; G=E/C, H=economically active of working age/total population of working age, A and B are underlying population estimates and are therefore not seasonally adjusted.
+The estimates above have been revised to incorporate latest population figures - see note on revisions policy in Section 9.
+Working age rates based on 16-64 population for both males and females - see Section 9 for details.